- The average price of gasoline in Canada is hovering about $1.42 per litre.

 The following driving tips will help increase your fuel efficiency and decrease how often you have to visit the gas station and fill 'er up.

 - Before heading out to run errands, plan your trip.
-That way you can avoid having to backtrack or criss-cross the city.
-Also, try to avoid several short trips; instead, combine running all your errands into one outing.
+That way, you can avoid having to backtrack or criss-cross the city.
+Also, try to avoid several short trips; instead, combine picking up your groceries, your curbside orders, and your trip to the pharmacy into one outing.

 - Lighten the load in your car.
-For every 100 additional pounds you store in your car, you are lowering the mileage you get per tank by 1 to 2 percent.
-All that junk in your trunk is costing you gas money.
+For every 100 additional pounds you store in your car, you are lowering the mileage you get per tank by 1% to 2%.
+All that junk in your trunk costs you gas money.

 - Remove roof racks when not in use.
-A roof rack will affect your car’s aerodynamics and will decrease your car’s fuel efficiency which is a real drag to your wallet.
+A roof rack will affect your car’s aerodynamics and will decrease your fuel efficiency, which is a real drag to your wallet.

 - Use your remote starter sparingly.
 While a remote starter is convenient, it can result in needless idling and wasted fuel if you start your car too early.

 - Anticipate traffic.
-Look at the traffic as far ahead as possible in order to avoid unnecessary stopping and starting within the flow of traffic.
-Also, if possible, alter your commute time to avoid sitting in traffic.
-Leaving an hour earlier or later can make a huge difference.
+Look at the traffic as far ahead as possible to avoid unnecessary stopping and starting within the flow of traffic.

 - Avoid excessive high speeds.
-At 120 km/h, a vehicle uses about 20 percent more fuel than at 100 km/h.
+At 120 km/h, a vehicle uses about 20% more fuel than at 100 km/h.
 Also, try and maintain a steady speed when driving.
-Frequently varying your speed can really affect your tank and lead to a higher consumption of fuel.
+Frequently varying your speed can affect your tank and lead to higher fuel consumption.

 - Accelerate gently and coast to decelerate.
 The harder you accelerate, the more fuel you consume.
 The same goes for braking.
-In fact, jackrabbit starts and stops can increase your fuel consumption by up to 40 percent.
+Jackrabbit starts and stops can increase your fuel consumption by up to 40%.